 Every week I run through the best and worst bits of the week on Emmerdale.
 Tell me your faves and fails in the comments!
-This week saw the kids get spooked with a trip to the woods and the Lachlan murder saga continued.
+This week Archie ran away from home after further bullying from Arthur and the villagers decided to put on a panto.

 Community stories can often be thin on the ground in current Emmerdale so this week’s Christmas panto story was a joy.
 In a small village where everyone knows each other, this season is the perfect time for lots of characters to get together, even those who aren’t usually involved.
 This story gave Manpreet a chance to embed herself more in the village, beside her GP role, and we could also forget that Bob was involved with the show’s most hated character while he relished in his creative role.
 It was also a lot of fun to see the actors pretending to act on stage, some even doing a bad job.
 We haven’t seen a panto in the village for a while and so far it’s been everything warm and fun and Christmassy.
 Unlike the village nativity from two years ago, centred around Chas and Paddy’s forced humour, it’s been much more fun to see the rehearsals and preparation and not just rush straight to a costumed performance.
 It has shades of the community spirit from classic Emmerdale and that can only be a good thing.

 Archie’s story escalated this week and really tugged at the heart strings.
 While the writing for this storyline feels rushed and extreme at times, little Kai Assi is doing a brilliant job at showing Archie’s absolute fear and hopelessness.
 It was impossible not to want to reach into the screens and hug him this week as he saw his only option was to run away.
 Feeling completely alone, Archie’s anguish was very emotive and is one of the reasons why this story is working.